DarkGhostHunter/Laralerts/README.md

 This will work as long the JSON **has the `message` key** with the text to include inside the Alert.
 Additionally, you can add the `type`, `dismiss` and `classes` keys to add an Alert, with the possibility of override them afterwards.

+> If you need to add many alerts from a JSON string, you're better decoding the JSON and passing the key with the alerts array to the `addManyFromArray()` method.

 ### Macros

-This package `AlertManager` is totally compatible with Macros.
-You can add your own macros the usual way, preferably through the class itself.
+This package is totally compatible with Macros.
+You can add your own macros to the `AlertManager` class, which has access to the Session Store and the Alert Bag.
+You can add your own macros the usual way, preferably directly through the class itself.

 ```php
 <?php